 This Independent Review is a crucial and rigorous piece of work.
 Having received an update from the reviewers this month I wanted to share the latest information with you and take a moment to reflect on the progress and processes completed to date.

-The first step taken was to form an Independent Working Group to ensure that a fair and proper process was put in place.
+The first step taken was to form a Working Group to ensure that a fair and proper process was put in place.
 That group was formed in November 2021, with the terms of reference for the Independent Review finalised in the months that followed.
 The tender process to find a skilled and experienced team began in January 2022, with the Independent Reviewers appointed and commissioned to get to work in April 2022.

 The Independent Reviewers provided updates on progress in the early autumn this year explaining they had experienced challenges in establishing contact with individuals they needed to interview over the summer.
 For the review to be robust and make sure everyone could take part, a second request for participation was made which was more fruitful than the first and yielded valuable information.
 As a result, the Independent Reviewers need more time to consider this recently gained insight which will ensure a thorough investigation and comprehensive conclusion and recommendations.

 It is of course with great regret that there will be no outcome this year, and this has taken longer than we had anticipated.
 However, we all recognise the importance of the highest integrity in the process, sufficient time to reach the people needing to be involved, and the information gathered to be properly considered.
 The Independent Reviewers have informed us that they currently expect to have reached their conclusions by Spring 2023.

 Recognising the emotional and psychological impact to those involved, I want to reiterate that I am here to provide support for anyone with concerns about safeguarding.
 I’m here to listen, to offer support or to recommend relevant independent support services.
 You can reach me by email here.